Why combine cycling and trail running? Cross-training as a lever for progress

 • Improve your endurance

-• Stimulate the body differently
+• Stimulating the body differently

-• Keep the fun of training
+• Keep the enjoyment of training

 Leave a comment